Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: Performance evaluation

-This setup of the waypoints represents an inspection mission around an oil platform, e.g., spar platforms~\cite{karimirad2012wave}. \end{enumerate} The simulation is conducted in MATLAB/Simulink.
+This setup represents an inspection mission around an oil platform, e.g., spar platforms. \end{enumerate} The vehicle is initialized with zero velocities and heading towards $\text{WP}_1$.
+The simulation is conducted in MATLAB/Simulink.
 A course transition will be performed once the distance between the vehicle and the target waypoint is less than $2~\si{m}$.
 The prediction horizon $N = 10$ steps, and the time step size $\Delta t = 0.1~\si{s}$. $\lambda_h$ and $\lambda_v$ are both chosen as $50$.
-We penalize a larger tracking error in the relative heave velocity as the LOS guidance law in the vertical plane relies on the heave velocity, and stabilizing the heave motion first helps to enhance the convergence to the desired depth.
 The lookahead distance $\Delta_h = \Delta_v = 2~\si{m}$.